-The City of Coquitlam recognizes that addressing the provision of high quality child care facilitates early childhood development, enables parents to work and contribute to the local economy, strengthens neighbourhoods and helps to build a more attractive, stable and complete community.
+Coquitlam’s Citywide Official Community Plan (Part 7.5 Child Care) recognizes that access to affordable, high quality child care facilitates early childhood development, enables parents to work and contribute to the local economy, strengthens neighbourhoods, and helps to build a more attractive, stable and complete community.

 The City of Coquitlam Child Care Partnership Strategy (PDF) was endorsed by Council on Dec.
 6, 2021.
 The Child Care Partnership Strategy includes actions to improve the accessibility, affordability and quality of child care in Coquitlam.
 An implementation plan provides the framework and timeline for these actions and the provision of annual progress reports.

 Building Child Care Through the Development Application Process

 To help mitigate the impact of new residential development on child care need in the community, and establish incentives to encourage the creation of child care facilities, on Sept.
 26, 2022, Council endorsed: